 This Landmark Nomination Report provides information regarding the architectural design and historical significance of Fifth Avenue Court, a condominium building addressed at 2132 Fifth Avenue, in the Belltown neighborhood of Seattle, Washington.
 The building was designed by the firm Lawton & Moldenhour and constructed in 1922.
-The building was documented on the Seattle Historic Resources survey as having been designed in a Beaux-Arts/Neoclassical style and has a survey status of "Yes - Inventory."1 This inventory is a preliminary assessment.
-The City of Seattle Landmark nomination process will determine whether the building becomes a designated city Landmark.
+The building was documented on the Seattle Historic Resources survey as having been designed in a Beaux-Arts/Neoclassical style and has a survey status of "Yes - Inventory."
 Studio TJP (formerly The Johnson Partnership) prepared this report at the request of the owners.